 Solaires Team | Victoria, B.C. | August 2021

-Photovoltaics are progressing fast.
-Population and economic growth have led to a rapidly increasing global demand for energy.
+Photovoltaics (PVs) are progressing fast.
+Meanwhile, population and economic growth have led to a rapidly increasing global demand for energy.
 To address the increasing scarcity of fossil fuels, extensive research efforts and developments are made towards building a sustainable energy future, a greener growth model.
 Among the wide array of renewable energy resources and technologies, perovskite solar cells are the latest technology breakthrough in solar energy due to their potential for a low economical cost, low environmental impact, and high performance.
 Perovskites are a family of solution-processable ternary semiconductors with exceptional optoelectronic properties, including high absorption coefficient, bandgap tunability, and long carrier diffusion length.
 The semiconductor can be fabricated from a solution, like Solaires’ Solar Ink™ , a characteristic enabling low cost and fast production.

 Using solar power reduces the amount of carbon dioxide, nitrous oxide, and other pollutants that are emitted into the environment by other conventional forms of energy.
 Comparatively, it is cleaner because it replaces or reduces the use of other energy sources that have larger effects on the environment.
 However, solar power is not without its environmental implications: